jakartaee/jakarta.ee/content/learn/specification-guides/restful-web-services-explained.md

 Jakarta REST is a mature specification, and as such, it contains a number of features that provide advanced configuration and use of RESTful web services enabling flexibility and extensibility.
-One such feature is called a “provider”, and providers enable the use of cross cutting actions within Jakarta REST.
+One such feature is called a "provider", and providers enable the use of cross cutting actions within Jakarta REST.
 A provider can be used to take a specific action based upon an event or a type action that occurs when a service resource is invoked.
 For instance, a provider can be used to automatically convert an HTTP payload to a